Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Vendor Risk and Long-Term Stability

-Lowest risk.
-Obsidian, Joplin, Logseq, Standard Notes.
-All store the canonical copy in plain text on the user's disk.
-The editors could shut down tomorrow and the user's vault remains usable.
+Obsidian, Joplin, Logseq, and Standard Notes have the lowest data risk because they store the canonical copy in plain text on the user's disk.
+The editors could shut down tomorrow and the user's vault would remain usable.

-Moderate risk.
-Notion, OneNote, Evernote.
-Backed by larger companies with stable funding, but the data lives in proprietary formats; export tools exist but lossy round-trips are possible.
+Notion, OneNote, and Evernote have moderate format risk.
+They are backed by larger companies with stable funding, but the data lives in proprietary formats.
+Export tools exist, though lossy round-trips are possible.

 The pragmatic rule across all tools: keep a periodic export of important notes outside the vendor's ecosystem regardless of platform.